 Now we are going to compare the two switches based on how safe they are to be used.
 Unmanaged switches are known for their basic safety features.
 They make sure that the user is not vulnerable to any kind of loopholes related to the safety of the systems with which they are working.
 It is also assured that there is no direct interference on the device or the system.

-In terms of security, the major benefits provided by a managed switch is that it has controlling capabilities, commanding the networks to stop it from functioning when there is any kind of threats.
+In terms of security, the major benefit provided by a managed switch is that it has controlling capabilities, commanding the networks to stop it from functioning when there is any kind of threats.
 They ensure safeguarding the data accurately with proper plans for controlling and management.

 However, the managed switch is priced higher than the unmanaged switch.
 The users can have to pay almost $1500 to $2800 for a single port.